apache/cordova-docs/docs/en/edge/cordova/file/filereader/filereader.md

 iOS Quirks
 ----------
-- __encoding__ parameter is not supported, UTF8 encoding is always used.
+- The __encoding__ parameter is not supported, and UTF8 encoding is always in effect.

 Read As Binary String
 ---------------------